oblivikun/suckless/README.md

 The Open Suck installer gives you the absolute barebones desktop experience:

 - `dwm` for window management
+- `ranger` for your file browser
 - `qutebrowser` as your core web browser
 - `aerc` for your terminal-based mail client
 - `slock` for screen locking
 - `scrot`/`slop` for simple screenshot utilities
+- `feh` for your image/file viewing
 - `dunst` for notifications

 ## Downloading